 Another great way to explore the city is to do a guided bike tour, which will allow you to have an idea not only of the center of the city but also of other places further away from the center.

 The company Moscow Bike Tours does many different bike tours through the city.
 For example, the Grand Moscow Bike Tour allows you to see the architectural marvels of the city, as well as the city parks.
 The tour leaves every day at 11 in the morning, lasts 5 and a half hours, and costs 70 dollars per person for groups of more than 3 people.
 You should make a reservation in advance on their website.
-The tours can be done in English or Spanish.

 The advantage of the bike, apart from being ecological and avoiding traffic jams, is that it allows you the agility to explore the extensive terrain of the capital of Russia, although it is always preferable to do the tour in the summer and with plenty of time.
 Additionally, the network of bike lanes in Moscow has improved considerably in the last several years.